darienmt/darienmt.github.io/_posts/2016-03-10-advent-of-code-day-10.markdown

 Now things are clearer.
 The solution to the puzzle is the length of the final string after 40 iterations of this process on the puzzle input.

 I have to say the code I wrote with Scala was so slow I am ashamed to show it.
 It gave me the right answer, but... it took 4 hours!!!!
-In order to pass to the next puzzle I wrote it in Javascript, and it gave me result in less than 5 seconds:
+To pass to the next puzzle I wrote it in Javascript, and it gave me result in less than 5 seconds:

 {% gist 1a9a67ff9cfb20fe0d661c13dcb4e74b %}